Adam262/takeHome/README.md

 *Optimization*
 I recognize that this code runs in O(n^2) space.
 My main optimization is deleting from memory any artists that appear in fewer than 50 user favorite lists.
-The current set has 11,290 artists across 1000 user lists -- this optimization may not make much difference.
-But the optimization could make a difference on a much larger set of users and artists.
+This step reduces the hash table from 11,290 artists (who appear on at least 1 user list) to 124 artists.
+This optimization may still not make much difference on a set of 1000 user lists.
+But it could impact a much larger set of users and artists.

 *Challenges*
 + I wrote a script that parses a text list into a hash table of musician keys, each with a value array.
 The value array holds Ids (represented as line numbers) of the users who selected the musician as a favorite.
 This step works well.
 + But the final step for finding pairs got very complicated.
 At best, it runs expensively.
 For now, I wrote a script that returns one set of 50 matches per artists who have such matches, but not all sets of 50 matches.
-Here is that [script](http://repl.it/1ql/3);
+Here is that [script](http://repl.it/1rx/1);
 + The next step is to integrate a revised version of above REPL script into my code.
 The steps are:
     + creates a global array to be returned
     + produces an array of the hash table's keys